lukemckinstry/big-geospatial-data/09-1_septa_bus_routes_viz.md

 ## Lab 9.
-Visualizing half-million building blocks online
+Septa Bus Routes Visualization

 This week we are going to talk about using Mapbox to visualize data on the web and Github to publish a web map to a public webpage.